-(1) an absence of documentation the pharmacist or pharmacy is not required by applicable federal laws and regulations and state laws and rules to maintain; or

-(2) an error that does not result in actual financial harm to the patient or enrollee, the health benefit plan issuer, or PBM.

-(b) A health benefit plan issuer or PBM may not require extrapolation audits as a condition of participation in a contract, network, or program for a pharmacist or pharmacy.

-(c) A health benefit plan issuer or PBM may not use extrapolation to complete an on-site audit or a desk audit of a pharmacist or pharmacy.
-Notwithstanding Subsection (a)(2), the amount of a recoupment must be based on the actual overpayment or underpayment and may not be based on an extrapolation.

-(d) A health benefit plan issuer or PBM may not include a dispensing fee amount in the calculation of an overpayment unless:

-- (1) the fee was a duplicate charge;

-- (2) the prescription for which the fee was charged:

-- (A) was not dispensed; or

-- (B) was dispensed:

-- (i) without the prescriber's authorization;

-(ii) to the wrong patient; or

-(iii) with the wrong instructions; or

-(3) the wrong drug was dispensed.
+- (1) An absence of documentation the pharmacist or Pharmacy is not required by applicable federal laws and regulations and state laws and rules to maintain; or - (2) An error that does not result in actual financial harm to the patient or enrollee, the health benefit plan issuer or PBM. - (b) A health benefit plan issuer or PBM may not require extrapolation audits as a condition of participation in a contract, network, or program for a pharmacist or Pharmacy. - (c) A health benefit plan issuer or PBM may not use extrapolation to complete an on-site audit or a desk audit of a pharmacist or Pharmacy.
+Notwithstanding subsection (a)(2), the amount of a recoupment must be based on the actual overpayment or underpayment and may not be based on an extrapolation. - (d) A health benefit plan issuer or PBM may not include a dispensing fee amount in the calculation of an overpayment unless: - (1) The fee was a duplicate charge; - (2) The prescription for which the fee was charged; - (A) Was not dispensed; or - (B) Was dispensed: - (i) Without the prescriber's authorization; - (ii) To the wrong patient; or - (iii) With the wrong instructions; or - (3) The wrong drug was dispensed.

-Clerical or Recordkeeping Error; Fraud Allegation (TX INS § 1369.260)
+Clerical or recordkeeping error; Fraud allegation (Tex.
+Ins.
+Code § 1369.260)

-(a) An unintentional clerical or recordkeeping error, such as a typographical error, scrivener's error, or computer error, found during an on-site audit or a desk audit:

-(1) is not prima facie evidence of fraud or intentional misrepresentation; and

-(2) may not be the basis of a recoupment unless the error results in actual financial harm to a patient or enrollee, health benefit plan issuer, or

-(b) If the health benefit plan issuer or PBM alleges that the pharmacist or pharmacy committed fraud or intentional misrepresentation described by Subsection (a), the health benefit plan issuer or PBM must state the allegation in the final audit report required by Section 1369.264.

-(c) After an audit is initiated, a pharmacist or pharmacy may resubmit a claim described by Subsection (a) if the deadline for submission of a claim under Section 843.337 or 1301.102 has not expired.
+- (a) An unintentional clerical or recordkeeping error, such as a typographical error, scrivener's error or computer error, found during an on-site audit or a desk audit: - (1) Is not prima facie evidence of fraud or intentional misrepresentation; and - (2) May not be the basis of a recoupment unless the error results in actual financial harm to a patient or enrollee, health benefit plan issuer, or - (b) If the health benefit plan issuer or PBM alleges that the pharmacist or Pharmacy committed fraud or intentional misrepresentation described by subsection (a), the health benefit plan issuer or PBM must state the allegation in the final audit report required by Section 1369.264. - (c) After an audit is initiated, a pharmacist or Pharmacy may resubmit a claim described by subsection (a) if the deadline for submission of a claim under Section 843.337 or 1301.102 has not expired. has not expired.

-Access to Previous Audit Reports; Uniform Audit Standards (TX INS § 1369.261)
+Access to previous audit reports; Uniform audit standards (Tex.
+Ins.
+Code § 1369.261)

-(a) Except as provided by Subsection (b), a health benefit plan issuer or PBM may have access to an audit report of a pharmacist or pharmacy only if the report was prepared in connection with an audit conducted by the health benefit plan issuer or PBM

-(b) A health benefit plan issuer or PBM may have access to audit reports other than the reports described by Subsection (a) if, after reviewing claims data, written or oral statements of pharmacy staff, wholesalers, or others, or other investigative information, including patient referrals, anonymous reports, or postings on Internet websites, the plan issuer or the PBM suspects the audited pharmacist or pharmacy committed fraud or made an intentional misrepresentation related to the pharmacy business.
+- (a) Except as provided by subsection (b), a health benefit plan issuer or PBM may have access to an audit report of a pharmacist or Pharmacy only if the report was prepared in connection with an audit conducted by the health benefit plan issuer or PBM - (b) A health benefit plan issuer or PBM may have access to audit reports other than the reports described by subsection (a) if, after reviewing claims data, written or oral statements of pharmacy staff, wholesalers, or others, or other investigative information, including patient referrals, anonymous reports or postings on Internet websites, the plan issuer or the PBM suspects the audited pharmacist or Pharmacy committed fraud or made an intentional misrepresentation related to the pharmacy business.

-(c) An auditor must conduct an on-site audit or a desk audit of similarly situated pharmacists or pharmacies under the same audit standards.
+(c) An auditor must conduct an on-site audit or a desk audit of similarly situated pharmacists or Pharmacies under the same audit standards.

-Compensation of Auditor (TX INS § 1369.262)
+Compensation of auditor (Tex.
+Ins.
+Code § 1369.262)